Thewbi/hci_bluetooth/README.md

 It is also possible to skip the SDP queries and directly connect to a service.
 This is guesswork as the service might or might not be available.
 The SDP query is a way to discover services for a more save way of connecting to a server.

+### Relationship between RFCOMM and SDP

+Since SDP and RFCOMM are both located on top of the L2CAP protocol, the RFCOMM traffic does not pass through SDP!
+SDP and RFCOMM are independant services.
+SDP will simply respond with a list of services when asked.
+RFCOMM might by in that list but other than that RFCOMM is not connected to SDP in any way.

+An interaction with an RFCOMM server usually follows a SDP query since the client first ask via SDP if a RFCOMM server is available, then it connects to the RFCOMM server.

+The steps are:

+1. Connect to SDP
+1. Query SDP for RFCOMM services
+1. Disconnect from SDP
+1. Connect to the RFCOMM server
+1. Exchange data
+1. Disconnect from the RFCOMM server.

+If you are debugging or programming an RFCOMM server and you see that a SDP connection is established but closed again after a SDP query, then this does not mean that your RFCOMM server does not work.
+In fact it is a good sign since the connection to the SDP service is not needed to talk to the RFCOMM server.

 Examples of SDP messages are: